 Without bothering to identify the village or do any reconnaissance, Lieutenant Colonel George Armstrong Custer leads an early morning attack on a band of peaceful Cheyenne living with Chief Black Kettle.

-Convicted of desertion and mistreatment of soldiers earlier that year in a military court, the government had suspended Custer from rank and command for one year.
-Ten months into his punishment, in September 1868, General Philip Sheridan reinstated Custer to lead a campaign against Cheyenne Indians who had been making raids in Kansas and Oklahoma that summer.
+After the government convicted Custer of desertion and mistreatment of soldiers earlier that year in a military court, it suspended him from rank and command for one year.
+Ten months into that punishment, in September 1868, General Philip Sheridan reinstated Custer to lead a campaign against Cheyenne Indians who had been making raids in Kansas and Oklahoma that summer.
 Sheridan was frustrated by the inability of his other officers to find and engage the enemy, and despite his poor record and unpopularity with the men of the 7th Cavalry, Custer was a good fighter.

 Sheridan determined that a campaign in winter might prove more effective, since the Indians could be caught off guard while in their permanent camps.
 On November 26, Custer located a large village of Cheyenne encamped near the Washita River, just outside of present-day Cheyenne, Oklahoma.
 Custer did not attempt to identify which group of Cheyenne was in the village, or to make even a cursory reconnaissance of the situation.
 Had he done so, Custer would have discovered that they were peaceful people and the village was on reservation soil, where the commander of Fort Cobb had guaranteed them safety.
 There was even a white flag flying from one of the main dwellings, indicating that the tribe was actively avoiding conflict.